Count Dracula (1970 film): Home media

+The film was released uncensored on Blu-ray and DVD in 2015 by Severin Films.
+A 4K Ultra HD Blu-ray release, sourced from an uncut camera negative, was released in 2023 also by Severin Films.

 Reception

+Critical response

 Robert Firsching of The New York Times wrote, "This doggedly faithful adaptation is plodding and dull.
 Even Christopher Lee (in an uncharacteristically weak performance as Dracula), Klaus Kinski (as the mad Renfield), and seven credited screenwriters cannot make this confused, distant film worthwhile.
 Franco appears as a servant to Professor Van Helsing (Herbert Lom), and though certainly literate, the film nevertheless fails as both horror and drama."

 Brett Cullum of DVD Verdict wrote, "For curious Dracula fans, Jess Franco's Count Dracula is a neat find.
 It's a stellar cast working under a low budget, and it comes off entertaining if not a classic.
 It's a B-movie treatment at best, but ...
 Lee comes off fiery and committed to making this Count one that will be noticed."
 Brian Lindsey of Eccentric Cinema wrote, "Upon weighing [the film's] pros and cons, Count Dracula emerges a substantially flawed film.
 But I can still recommend it to any fan of Lee, Franco, Miranda, and even of Stoker's novel."
 George R. Reis of DVD Drive-In wrote, "Count Dracula is flawed in many ways, but for fans of gothic horror, it's still irresistible ...
 Barcelona naturally allows for some truly handsome scenery and an appropriate castle for Dracula to dwell in, and the performances of the international cast are above average."

 Dracula scholar Leslie S. Klinger said "the picture begins well, closely following the Stoker narrative account of Harker's encounter with Dracula.
 The film rapidly proceeds into banality, however, and except for the characterization of Lee as an older Dracula and the brilliant Kinski, the film is largely forgettable."

 Film critic Jonathan Rosenbaum called it "one of the world's worst horror films" in his review of Pere Portabella's film Cuadecuc, Vampir, which was shot during the making of this film.